Sultans Trail in Austria

 Vienna Airport has better connections to the world and is therefore also used by travellers to Bratislava.

-High-frequency bus lines connect both cities.
-Travel time is approximately 30 minutes to 1 hour.
+High-frequency bus-lines connect both cities.
+Travel time is approximately 1 hour.

-Vienna Airport has high-frequency bus and train connections to the city, both fast and regular trains.
+Vienna Airport has high-frequency bus and train connections to the city, with fast and regular trains.

 For further information, check: